sdarlington/sdarlington.github.io/content/posts/2008-02-19-copenhagen-denmark.md

 [![Nyhavn, Copenhagen, Denmark](https://i0.wp.com/farm4.staticflickr.com/3793/11996333334_964a31aee7.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/11996333334/ "Nyhavn, Copenhagen, Denmark by stephendarlington, on Flickr")

 But things did not work out that way.
 I placed my glasses by the side of the sink while I brushed my teeth and watched in horror as my towel pulled them down onto the unforgiving tile floor.
-One lens survived with a small chip but the other smashed so utterly that I never found all the pieces ((The person that took over the apartment after me probably found them with their feet.
-Sorry if that was you.)).
+One lens survived with a small chip but the other smashed so utterly that I never found all the pieces[^1].
 Unfortunately my vision is so bad that when I go into one of those “your new glasses in an hour” places they just laugh, so I had zero chance of getting new glasses and there was little point in embarking on a journey when I couldn’t really see what I was visiting.

 Fortunately I had better luck this time.

 [![Iceskating around Kongens Nytorv, Copenhagen, Denmark](https://i0.wp.com/farm4.staticflickr.com/3683/11996270693_2439bd1e95.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/11996270693/ "Iceskating around Kongens Nytorv, Copenhagen, Denmark by stephendarlington, on Flickr")

-I landed on the Friday evening and successfully managed to negotiate the clean and efficient metro system ((Certainly TFL don’t have ‘next train’ times down to the half minute.)).
+I landed on the Friday evening and successfully managed to negotiate the clean and efficient metro system[^2].
 The hotel wasn’t far from one of the main squares in the city, Kongens Nytorv.
 It’s technically only a few degrees colder than home in London but it *feels* substantially colder.

 [![Strøget, Copenhagen's main shopping street, Denmark](https://i0.wp.com/farm3.staticflickr.com/2860/11996780146_c05698f42b.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/11996780146/ "Strøget, Copenhagen's main shopping street, Denmark by stephendarlington, on Flickr")